 Initial public offerings can gather a lot of buzzes, as we saw in 2020, but investors should think twice before blindly buying upcoming IPO stocks.

 How to judge an IPO – Parameters & Analysis

 IPOs can be a risky investment.
-For the individual investor, it is tough to predict which company’s shares will perform good on its listing day and in the near future since there is often little historical data with which to analyze the company.
-Also, most IPOs are of companies going through a transitory growth period, and they are therefore subject to additional uncertainty regarding their future value.
+For the individual investor, it is tough to predict which company’s shares will perform well on its listing day and in the near future since there is often little historical data with which to analyze the company.
+Also, most IPOs are companies going through a transitory growth period, and they are therefore subject to additional uncertainty regarding their future value.

 Smart investing requires that you analyse the company and study the minutest of details before investing in an IPO.
 Here are some of the parameters you should evaluate before making your investment decision.

 - Company background, Business Profile: Company background and business profile are important and need to be considered before investing in an IPO.
 These factors play a pivotal role in determining the profitability of a company. > Does the product or service that the company is offering have a good demand and scope of profit in the market? > What is the competitive landscape in the market for the business’s products or services?
 What is the company’s position in this landscape?